 Lake Placid faces the serious challenge of invasive species, non-native plants and animals that can crowd out native species.
 Once they establish themselves in a lake, it is extremely difficult to remove them.
-Variable-leaf Watermilfoil (milfoil) was first detected in Paradox Bay in 2009.
-In 2019, divers hired by the SOA harvested more than 1,000 pounds of milfoil from the bay.
 Communities that fail to take persistent action to prevent and control invasive species suffer dire consequences: